nine-tails9/forum-CC/readme.md

 ## Project Link

 - <https://www.cataliist.in>
-Some features doesn't on hosting due to server issues.
+Some features doesn't work on hosting due to server issues.